 The participating insurance regulators across Canada have the authority under their respective insurance legislation to collect statistics from licensed insurers.
 Statistics are collected in a standardized format as identified in the Statistical Plan manuals and reporting templates as approved by regulators.

 There are two mandatory statistical plans, as well as financial information collected by GISA:

-- Automobile Statistical Plan (ASP)-insurers operating in Alberta, Ontario, New Brunswick, Nova Scotia, Prince Edward Island, Newfoundland & Labrador, Yukon, Nunavut and the Northwest Territories must report statistics for automobile insurance under this statistical plan
+- Automobile Statistical Plan - insurers operating in Alberta, Ontario, New Brunswick, Nova Scotia, Prince Edward Island, Newfoundland & Labrador, Yukon, Nunavut and the Northwest Territories must report statistics for automobile insurance under this statistical plan

-- Ontario Commercial Liability Statistical Plan (CLSP)-insurers operating in Ontario must report statistics for commercial liability insurance
+- Ontario Commercial Liability Statistical Plan - insurers operating in Ontario must report statistics for commercial liability insurance

 Automobile experience data is collected to provide premium and claim information, which is used to develop and support fair automobile insurance rates.
 The statistical and financial data collected support the following public policy objectives:

 - Monitoring the adequacy of rates to ensure that they are not excessive or unfairly discriminatory;